perlin-network/carbon-registry/README.md

     - AWS_SECRET_ACCESS_KEY
 - Run it manually to deploy all the lambda services immediately.
 It will create 2 lambda layers and following lambda functions,
     - national-api: Handle all carbon registry user and program creation.
 Trigger by external http request.
-    - replicator: Replicate Ledger database entries in to Postgres database for analytics.
+    - replicator: Replicate Ledger database entries in to Operational Database for analytics.
 Trigger by new record on the Kinesis stream.
     - setup: Function to add initial system user data.
 - Create initial user data in the system by invoking setup lambda function by executing
     ```